Complete the Common App in 5 days with our College Application Booster® Camp.

 Explanation:

 The first component requires you to articulate your perception of Duke.
 Perhaps you see it as a place where rigorous academics meet a vibrant, collaborative community, fostering both intellectual and personal growth.
-Mention specific attributes that stand out to you, such as Duke’s emphasis on interdisciplinary studies, the spirit of innovation, or the strong sense of community and school spirit embodied by events like basketball games at Cameron Indoor Stadium.
+Mention specific characteristics that stand out to you, such as Duke’s emphasis on interdisciplinary studies, the spirit of innovation, or the strong sense of community and school spirit embodied by events like basketball games at Cameron Indoor Stadium.

-As you tackle the second component, consider the question: what about Duke makes it the best fit for you and offers you the chance to do something that you could not do at any other university?
-Finally, identifying a specific class, lab, resource, or program that is of particular interest to you at Duke provides a tangible example of why the school is a good fit for you.
-For example, if you’re passionate about environmental science and public policy, highlight Duke’s Nicholas School of the Environment and the Sanford School of Public Policy.
+Finally, illustrate and elaborate on why Duke is the best first for you by identifying a specific class, lab, resource, or program that is of particular interest to you at Duke.
+For example, if you’re passionate about environmental science and public policy, demonstrate how Duke’s Nicholas School of the Environment and the Sanford School of Public Policy would support your interests and goals.
 Explain how their interdisciplinary approach and opportunities for hands-on research resonate with your desire to tackle real-world environmental challenges.
-If you’re drawn to Duke’s commitment to service and civic engagement, discuss a program like DukeEngage and how it aligns with your dedication to making a positive impact on society.
+If you’re drawn to Duke’s commitment to service and civic engagement, discuss programs like DukeEngage and how they align with your dedication to making a positive impact on society.
 Dive deeper and do your homework about what you plan to take advantage of once on campus.

 l